-1.6 Obtaining a copy of this Industry Code
+1.7 Obtaining a copy of this industry code

-1.6.1 A transmission entity must, on request by a transmission customer, distributor, generator or a system controller, send to them a copy of this industry code free of charge.
+1.7.1 A transmission entity must, on request by a transmission customer, distributor, generator or a system controller, send to them a copy of this industry code free of charge.

-1.7 Other Acts, Industry Codes and Regulations
+1.8 Other Acts, industry codes and regulations

-- 1.7.1 Not all aspects of a transmission entity's obligations are regulated by this industry code.
-The transmission entity's obligations and some aspects of the relationship between a transmission customer, a distributor or a generator and a transmission entity are also affected by: - (a) Acts of Parliament and regulations made under those Acts of Parliament (in particular the Electricity Act 1996 (the Act) and associated regulations, and the ESC Act; - (b) licence conditions; - (c) the National Electricity Rules; - (d) any guidelines or rules made by the Commission from time to time; and - (e) the terms of any connection agreements.
+- 1.8.1 Not all aspects of a transmission entity's obligations are regulated by this industry code.
+The transmission entity's obligations and some aspects of the relationship between a transmission customer, a distributor or a generator and a transmission entity are also affected by: - (a) Acts of Parliament and regulations made under those Acts of Parliament (in particular the Act and associated regulations, and the ESC Act); - (b) licence conditions; - (c) the National Electricity Rules; - (d) any guidelines, industry codes or rules made by the Commission from time to time; and - (e) the terms of any connection agreements.

-1.8 Scope
+1.9 Scope

-- 1.8.1 Any obligations imposed under this industry code are in addition to those imposed under the National Electricity Rules and the Act (and regulations). - 1.8.2 If anything in this industry code is inconsistent with the National Electricity Rules or the Act (and regulations), the provisions of the National Electricity Rules or the Act (and regulations) will have priority to the extent of the inconsistency except where this industry code imposes an obligation on a person that is higher or more onerous than any corresponding obligation contained in the National Electricity Rules or the Act (and regulations).
+- 1.9.1 Any obligations imposed under this industry code are in addition to those imposed under the National Electricity Rules and the Act (and regulations). - 1.9.2 If anything in this industry code is inconsistent with the National Electricity Rules or the Act (and regulations), the provisions of the National Electricity Rules or the Act (and regulations) will have priority to the extent of the inconsistency except where this industry code imposes an obligation on a person that is higher or more onerous than any corresponding obligation contained in the National Electricity Rules or the Act (and regulations).